DrEntropy/rust-bookclub-work/my_notes.md

 - To facilitate testing, keep the 'main' code small and put most of the code in library crates that can be tested.

+- I added some tests to the guessing game in the `guessing_game` folder for fun.